dubzzz/fast-check/CONTRIBUTING.md

 #### GitHub Actions integration

-All pull requests will trigger GitHub Actions chekcs.
+All pull requests will trigger GitHub Actions checks.
 It ensures that the pull request follow the code style of the project and do not break existing tests.

 #### Notify how impactful your change will be